How To Unpublish WordPress Site: Step by Step Guide

 How to change WordPress pages During Rebranding:

-During a major rebranding or redesign, it might be necessary to unpublish or modify certain pages.
-This can be done by accessing the ‘Pages’ section in your WordPress dashboard, where you can choose to edit, unpublish, or completely revamp individual pages to align with your new branding.
+This can be done by accessing the ‘Pages’ section in your WordPress dashboard where you can edit, unpublish or completely revamp individual pages to match your new branding.

 light bulbe